goostengine/goost-docs/classes/class_goostmath.rst

 Description
 -----------

-The singleton which provides various math functions such as interpolation.
+The singleton which provides various mathematical functions.

 Methods
 -------